openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter.md

 ```

-## Update encounter provider sub resource
+## Update encounter provider subresource

-* Updates an encounter provider sub resource value with given uuid, this method will only modify value of the sub resource.
-Returns
-a `404 Not Found` status if encounter provider not exists.
+* Updates an encounter provider subresource value with given UUID, this method will only modify value of the subresource.
+Returns a `404 Not Found` status if encounter provider not exists.
 If user not logged in to perform this action, a `401 Unauthorized` status
 returned.

     ### Query Parameters